 Who is Buddha ?

-People don’t really know who Buddha was, and contrary to what most people in the Western world think, he was neither a God nor a legend.
-He was a real man that lived 2500 years ago in India.
+Contrary to what most people in the Western world think, Buddha was neither a God nor a legend, but a real man that lived 2500 years ago in India.

 The Buddha was born in the Lumbini woods, near the town of Kapilavastu (in modern day Nepal near the Indian border).
 His birth name was Siddhārtha Gautama (Shakyamuni Gotama in Japanese).
 Even though he lived for about eighty years, the dates of his birth and death are not established with certainty.
 Most Historians say he was born in 563 BC and died in 486 BC.